 Testing For each of the supported parameter sets, the evaluator shall compose 15 sets of test data.
 Each set shall consist of a key and message data.
 The evaluator shall have the TSF generate HMAC tags for these sets of test data.
-The resulting MAC tags shall be compared to the result of generating HMAC tags with the same key and message data using a known good implementation. --------- ---
+The resulting MAC tags shall be compared to the result of generating HMAC tags with the same key and message data using a known good implementation. data using a known good implementation.

-The SHA implementation used by the TOE was tested via CAVS/the CAVP.
+The HMAC implementation used by the TOE was tested via CAVS/the CAVP.
 The following certificates have been assigned to this implementation:

-- HMAC: #3507, #3508, #3511, #3512, #3536 and #3537 - 2.2.9 FCS_RBG_EXT.1 Random Bit Generation
+- HMAC: #3613, #3612 - 2.2.9 FCS_RBG_EXT.1 Random Bit Generation